Certificate Authorizing the Distribution of Property

 However, in the case of a succession, the liquidator of a succession may pay urgent or essential expenses (to a maximum of $12,000), before filing form MR-14.A-V and not incur any liability with regard to us.
 These expenses can result directly from the death, such as funeral expenses, or they can be made in the interests of the succession (electricity, gas or telephone expenses).

-As a rule, we have four years as of the distribution date in which to assess any amounts for which the liquidator of a succession or the administrator is personally liable.
+As a rule, we have four years as of the distribution date in which to assess any amounts for which the trustee or the liquidator of a succession is personally liable.

 Before filing form MR-14.A-V or form MR-14.B-V, you must file the last required tax returns.
-In the case of a succession, you must file the income tax returns of the deceased person (the principal income tax return and the separate returns), and the trust's income tax return (if the succession is required to file such a return).
+In the case of a succession, you must file the income tax returns of the deceased person (the principal income tax return and the separate returns), and the trust's income tax return (if the succession is required to file such a return for income after death).

 The taxation year of a graduated rate estate that is wound up ends on the winding-up date (line 11), which generally corresponds to the date of distribution of the property.
 You must therefore file the final return of the trust within 90 days after that date.